google/brunsli/README.md

 VERY GOOD NEWS: Brunsli is on its way to become standardized.
 Brunsli has been specified as the lossless JPEG transport layer in the [Committee Draft of JPEG XL Image Coding System](https://arxiv.org/abs/1908.03565) and is ready to power faster and more economical transfer and storage of photographs.

-We are committed making JPEG XL a first-class citizen of the open-source and closed-source worlds, and we will integrate it into image and networking related tools.
+We are committed to making JPEG XL a first-class citizen of the open-source and closed-source worlds, and we will integrate it into image and networking related tools.

 The currently planned/on-going integration work includes: